Skip to product information

 neuro support

-For generations, cramp bark was the herb women reached for when period pain “gripped” the body.
+cramp bark was the herb women reached for when period pain “gripped” the body.
 Native healers used it for uterine colic – a smooth-muscle relaxer that softened sharp, dragging cramps.
 Not a sedative, just an herb that helped the body unclench.

 Modern science explains why.
 Cramp bark’s viburnine-type compounds directly relax uterine and pelvic smooth muscle, reducing spasm intensity.
 It makes cramps feel less sharp, less sudden, and more manageable.
 Notes from traditional medicine – easing lower-back pain and pelvic tightness – line up with its antispasmodic profile.
 Simple, direct, effective.